 - Mirror the customer’s words instead of using long sentences and jargon.

 - View objections as opportunities to offer solutions.

 Tools To Help Manage Your Sales Funnel

 We've all heard the phrase “the right tool for the job!”
-This applies when managing your sales funnel too.
-Providing your sales and marketing team with the proper tools is a key element for aligning your teams efforts.
+Well, this common phrase applies when managing your sales funnel, too.
+Providing your sales and marketing team with the proper tools is a key element for aligning your team’s efforts.
 Here are a few great tools to help manage your sales funnel.

-This is a great tool.
-It used to take multiple emails to get a meeting booked.
-You sent your availability, they sent theirs and it went on and on.
-A scheduling tool can help you sync directly with your clients calendars and scheduling a meeting is as easy as clicking a button.
+A scheduling tool can help you sync directly with your clients calendars to make scheduling a meeting as easy as clicking a button.

-With the proper focus, alignment between marketing and sales, and the right tools you can effectively manage your sales funnel to create more leads, better qualified leads and close more sales.
-Aligning your marketing and sales efforts is an important step.
-Share data, goals and process and watch your conversions turn into customers!
+With the proper focus, alignment between marketing and sales, and the right tools, you can effectively manage your sales funnel to create more leads, find better right-fit prospects, and close more deals.